 Service Provider shall provide Billtrust prior written notice of the appointment of any new Sub-Processor by email to privacy@billtrust.com including full details of the Processing to be undertaken by that respective Sub- Processor.

 If Billtrust does not explicitly notify Service Provider in writing of any objections to the proposed appointment within 14 days of the receipt of such notice, Billtrust shall be deemed to have consented to the proposed appointment.
 If Billtrust objects to a proposed appointment, the Parties will, for a period of no more than 30 days from the date of Billtrust’s refusal, work together in good faith to attempt to find a commercially reasonable solution for Billtrust that avoids the use of the objected-to Sub- Processor.
-If no solution can be found which is satisfactory to both parties, Billtrust, upon written notice to Service Provider, may terminate the Agreement immediately (or upon such date as Billtrust selects), with no further fees due, other than what has been accrued up to and including the date of termination.

 With respect to each Sub- Processor, Service Provider shall: